Mountain climbing in Ecuador

 - Prepare and train before you arrive in Ecuador.

-- Acclimatize correctly – take about 12 days adjusting to the altitude before climbing Chimborazo
+- Acclimatize correctly.
+You should take around 12 days to acclimatize before climbing Chimborazo

 - Keep yourself hydrated during your expedition.